- Departments A through K

 You may also put out one bulk item per week.
 A "bulk item" is an item, not trash, construction debris, hazardous waste, etc. It is an item that will not fit in your 32 gallon trash barrel.
-Example: one mattress, or one table, or one couch, or one box spring, or one chair, or one microwave etc.
+Example: one table, one couch, one chair, one dresser, one microwave etc.

 Trash and recycling must be out by 7 am on your trash day regardless of when the trucks "usually" come.
 This includes yard waste on weeks where there is leaf collection.
 Please note that trash, recycle and yard waste may not be put curbside earlier than 18 hours before your trash day per City Ordinance Section 14.03.

 Please encourage your friends and neighbors to recycle, thus diverting trash from landfills to other uses, saving money and helping preserve the environment by reducing pollution and saving energy.
 Smart Recycling Guide Spanish and English There is no limit to the amount of recycling you may put out properly each week!
 Not sure if your item is recyclable or what to do with it?
-Click the link to find out! https://recyclesearch.com/profile/ma
+Visit Beyond the Bin for the answers!